Appointments

 Home visits are undertaken if, in the doctors’ opinion, you are too ill to attend the surgery.
 Please telephone our appointment line on 01795 477764 before 10.30 a.m.

-Please remember that home visits can take a long time and facilities for examination are far better at the surgery.
+Please remember that home visits can take a long time.
+We can examine you much more easily at the surgery.

-If you have a temperature or rash, coming to the surgery will do no harm and not endanger others, but please inform the receptionist on arrival.
+If you have a temperature or rash, please inform the receptionist on arrival.
+Coming to the surgery will do no harm and not endanger others, but please let us know.

 Transport difficulties or social problems are not reasons for requesting a home visit.